xitu/gold-miner/article/2021/designing-beautiful-shadows-in-css.md

 One more quick tip: unlike `box-shadow`, the `filter` property is hardware-accelerated in Chrome, and possibly other browsers\*.
 This means that it's managed by the GPU instead of the CPU.
 As a result, the performance is often much better, especially when animating.
 Just be sure to set `will-change: transform` to avoid some Safari glitch bugs.

 We're veering too far off-topic, but suffice it to say that the `filter` property is very compelling.
 I plan on writing more about it in the future.
-And, naturally, it's covered in depth in [CSS for JavaScript Developers](https://css-for-js.dev/)!

 I hope this tutorial inspired you to add or tweak some shadows!
 Honestly, _very few developers_ put this level of thought into their shadows.
 And it means that most users aren't used to seeing lush, realistic shadows. **Our products stand out from the crowd** when we put a bit more effort into our shadows.